 Ministries of finance, revenue authorities and other entities that shape fiscal policy will therefore benefit from growing their competency in accounting for carbon.
 Donors and development financiers will increasingly apply a carbon price in screening projects for financing eligibility.
-In addition, a growing number of emerging economy governments are pricing carbon through carbon taxes, emissions trading schemes and other mechanisms, including large fossil fuel producers China, Colombia, Kazakhstan and Mexico, as a way to account for externalities, drive green growth and provide a source of additional revenue.
-For a less developed country, this may begin with applying 'shadow pricing' to accounting, forecasting and performance indicators.
+In addition, a growing number of emerging economy governments are deploying carbon pricing instruments (taxation and other levies as well as trading), including large fossil fuels producers China, Colombia, Kazakhstan and Mexico, as a way to account for externalities, drive green growth and provide a source of additional revenue.
+109 For a less developed country, this may begin with applying 'shadow pricing' to accounting, forecasting and performance indicators.

 Building these capacities will not only help prepare for access to finance but also for potential application of carbon pricing mechanisms.
 Many existing measures in developing countries already implicitly put a price on carbon, e.g. duty taxes, fuel taxes, subsidies, feed-in tariffs and other green incentives.
 A 2017 Carbon Pricing Leadership Coalition meeting with sub-Saharan African countries, for example, highlighted how alignment of these with carbon pricing instruments could speed up NDC implementation but would require 'a good data basis and specific sector expertise to understand the dynamic interaction between carbon pricing and other green policies.'
-Learning from other countries experimenting with tax, pricing and trading systems would help countries to find the best fit for their society.
+110 Learning from other countries experimenting with tax, pricing and trading systems would help countries to find the best fit for their society.